-Our issued U.S. patents will expire on dates ranging from 2027 to 2035.
-If patents are issued on our pending patent applications, the resulting patents are projected to expire on dates ranging from 2027 to 2040.
+Our issued U.S. patents will expire on dates ranging from 2027 to 2036.
+If patents are issued on our pending patent applications, the resulting patents are projected to expire on dates ranging from 2027 to 2041.
 However, the actual protection afforded by a patent varies on a product-by-product basis, from country-to-country, and depends upon many factors, including the type of patent, the scope of its coverage, the availability of regulatory-related extensions, the availability of legal remedies in a particular country, and the validity and enforceability of the patent.

-We have filed 34 trademark applications.
-These include two applications that have matured to registration in the United States.
-One application has been abandoned in the United States.
-Sixteen of our applications have matured to registration, of which ten are in China, and one is in each of Canada, the European Union, Japan, Singapore, Switzerland and the United Kingdom.
-We have eleven pending trademark applications, of which three are in the United States and eight are in China.
+As of December 31, 2021, we have a total of 26 pending trademark applications and issued trademark registrations.
+These include two trademark registrations and two pending trademark applications in the United States, and 18 trademark registrations and four pending trademark applications in jurisdictions outside of the United States.
+Of the trademark registrations in jurisdictions outside of the United States, 12 are in China and one is in each of Canada, the European Union, Japan, Singapore, Switzerland and the United Kingdom.
+Of the pending trademark applications in jurisdictions outside of the United States, three are in China and one is in India.
 We also may rely, in some circumstances, on trade secrets to protect our technology.
 However, trade secrets are difficult to protect.
 We seek to protect our technology and product candidates, in part, by entering into confidentiality agreements with those who have access to our confidential information, including our employees, contractors, consultants, collaborators, and advisors.
 We also seek to preserve the integrity and confidentiality of our proprietary technology and processes by maintaining physical security of our premises and physical and electronic security of our information technology systems.
 Although we have confidence in these individuals, organizations, and systems, agreements or security measures may be breached and we may not have adequate remedies for any breach.
 In addition, our trade secrets may otherwise become known or may be independently discovered by competitors.
-To the extent that our employees, contractors, consultants, collaborators, and advisors use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions.
-For this and more comprehensive risks related to our proprietary technology, inventions, improvements and products, please see the section on "Risk Factors-Risks Related to Intellectual Property."
+To the extent that our employees, contractors, consultants, collaborators, and advisors use intellectual property risks related to our proprietary technology, inventions, improvements and products, please see the section on "Risk Factors-Risks Related to Intellectual Property."